paulsinclair51/briteTest/docs/LiteTest_Documentation.md

 </details>

 <details>
 <summary>Click to view 2.
-Documentation</summary>
+LiteTest Documents</summary>

-## 2. Documentation
+## 2. LiteTesr Documents

-This chapter lists all LiteTest user and contributor documentation.
+The following lists all LiteTest user and contributor documents.

 **User documentation**:

 - **README.md** — Introduction to LiteTest.

-- **LiteTest_Documentation_Guide.md**: A guide to LiteTest documents and repository layout.
+- **LiteTest_Documentation_Guide.md**: A guide to LiteTest documents and the repository layout.

 - **LiteTest_Glossary_Reference.Md**: An alphabetically ordered list of terms